justinshreve/emoji-reactions/README.md

-# wordpress-emoji-reactions
-Emoji Reactions for WordPress
+# Emoji Reactions for WordPress